leetcode-python-java/leetcode-python-java/solutions/dynamic_programming/unorganized.md

 # LeetCode skills
+If you want to solve problems in the most understandable way, please look for Coding5DotCom.

 ## Array
 * Array is consecutive in memory.
 * Delete a item of array will call the latter items move 1 to left.
 So it is `O(n)` time complexity.